Trappy-Scopes/protocols/masterprotocol1.md

   ```python
   #ScriptEngine.run_now("/scripts/lab/metaexperiment.py", globals())
   ```
-  1. Log temperature from the differnt terminals.
+  a.
+Log temperature from the differnt terminals.
 And adjust thermostat.
 Clean the benches with ethanol.
-  2. Create meta-experiment on current scope and reboot the whole cluster.
+  b.
+Create meta-experiment on current scope and reboot the whole cluster.
-  3. Start trappyscopes on the whole cluster (with the experiment script)
+  c.
+Start trappyscopes on the whole cluster (with the experiment script)

 2. **Setting-up of individual experiments, traps, and trap-purge**
-  1. Check the Network server for the presence of all the different experiments.
+  a.
+Check the Network server for the presence of all the different experiments.
-  2. Add sterile (autoclaved) tubing, stopcock, and syringes to the devices.
+  b.
+Add sterile (autoclaved) tubing, stopcock, and syringes to the devices.
-  3. Updates the trap id on each of the microscope and mount the trap.
+  c.
+Updates the trap id on each of the microscope and mount the trap.
 Focus and adjust the trap using the `test_fov` function.
-  4. Fill 8 syringes with fresh media and use them to purge from one side for all the microscopes.
+  d.
+Fill 8 syringes with fresh media and use them to purge from one side for all the microscopes.
-  5. Leave the microscopes to purge.
+  e.
+Leave the microscopes to purge.

 3. **Swimmer selection protocol**